roxma/envrc-rs/README.md

 ## Motivation

-[direnv](https://github.com/direnv/direnv) doesn't quite support alias by now.
+Firstly, [direnv](https://github.com/direnv/direnv) doesn't officially support alias at the moment.

-According to direnv documentation,
+Secondly, according to direnv documentation,

 > direnv is actually creating a new bash process to load the stdlib, direnvrc
 > and .envrc, and only exports the environment diff back to the original shell